-The Amazon Fire TV, Firestick and Fire TV Cube are great Android-based streaming devices, but geo-restrictions mean you can’t always access all the video content available on its apps.
+The Amazon Fire TV, Fire TV Stick and Fire TV Cube are great for streaming, but geo-restrictions mean there’s certain content you can’t stream based on your location.

 The Most Important Factors When We Review a VPN for Firestick

-- Has a native app for Fire TV and the Fire TV Stick
+- Has a native app for Fire TV & the Fire TV Stick

 - Allows torrenting/P2P traffic (for Kodi)